 Zone 1 (Ages 6-10) - Players are having fun, learning basic technical fundamentals and learning to love the game in Zone 1.
 Players develop the basic techniques of the game, fall in love with the game and are already playing their first games, working out how to turn technique into skill, as they develop in 1v1 to 7v7 small sided games.

 Zone 2 (Ages 11-15) - Players are learning to train in Zone 2.
 The emphasis switches to decision-making, problem-solving and developing skills from base techniques.
 Continued technical development is important and must happen within the context of the game.
 The understanding and development of tactical decision-making becomes more and more important towards the middle and end of Zone 2.
 At the end of this stage, players will have a solid understanding of one or more positions in the 11v11 game.

 Zone 3 (Ages 16-18) - Players are training to play and learning to win in Zone 3.
-Winning becomes increasingly important and players must learn the habits of a successful collegiate and professional soccer player for advancement to the next level.
+Winning becomes increasingly important and players must learn the habits of a successful collegiate and professional soccer players for advancement to the next level.
 Players are asked to give back to the younger players within the club as role models and coaches, gaining life experience in the process.
-It is possible to be selected to train or play with the WNY Flash WPSL or NPSL team, in Zone 3.
+It is possible to be selected to train or play with the Western New York Flash women's or men's first team in Zone 3.